Badsworth/pfml_scripts/infra/README.md

 ### Configure AWS

 Since we manage AWS resources using Terraform, AWS credentials are needed to run terraform commands.

+#### Nava Sandbox

-You'll need a `~/.aws/credentials` file with the following stanza:
+For the Nava AWS sandbox, you'll need a `~/.aws/credentials` file with the following stanza:

 ```yml
 [nava-internal]